What is Dizziness

 What to Expect

 When you visit iCare in Frisco and Fort Worth, our team of exceptional and experienced physicians will immediately assess your situation and your medical history and provide a physical examination.
-Your care team may perform further laboratory tests.
+Your care team led by experienced ER Physicians may perform further laboratory tests.
 Once you are diagnosed, a treatment plan will be provided based on the severity of your condition and symptoms.